farzany/2048/README.md

 # 2048
-This was the final project for McMaster University's 2AA4 course of Winter 2021. **The report is titled "spec" in Design Specifcations.**
+This was the final project for McMaster University's 2AA4 course of Winter 2021. **The report/documentation is titled "spec" in Design Specifcations.**

 **Project Grade: 146.88%**